Towards Atoms of Large Language Models: Atom Theory

-Thus SAEs with threshold activation can, in principle, achieve effective sparse inference of atoms.
-In contrast, conventional ReLU \citep{templeton2024scaling}, lacking a threshold term, fails to satisfy the support-separation condition and is therefore theoretically invalid.
-Although Top\(K\) activation \citep{gao2024scaling} is equivalent in some respects, its reliance on a fixed \(K\) compromises adaptivity and limits practical use.
-This also responds to \citet{o2024compute}: the limitation of SAEs does not arise from their “linear–nonlinear” encoding mechanism, but rather from the absence of threshold activation, which prevents ReLU-based SAEs from achieving effective sparse inference.
+Therefore, TSAEs can identify atoms in principle.
+By contrast, ReLU \cite{templeton2024scaling}, lacking a threshold term, fails to satisfy the support-separation condition and is thus theoretically insufficient.
+This responds to \citet{o2024compute}: the limitation of SAEs arises not from their linear–nonlinear mechanism, but from the absence of threshold activation, which prevents effective atom identification.
+The threshold activation considered here denotes a class of activation functions rather than a specific instantiation.
+Existing examples include JumpReLU \citep{erichson2019jumprelu, rajamanoharan2024improving} and Top\(K\) \citep{makhzani2013k, gao2024scaling}.
+Although Top\(K\) is analogous in some respects, it relies on a fixed \(K\), limiting adaptivity and practical applicability.
+Moreover, the motivation differs fundamentally: threshold activation is proposed to enable effective atom identification under approximate orthogonality, whereas JumpReLU is introduced to address feature shrinkage \cite{rajamanoharan2024improving}, and Top\(K\) is designed to directly control sparsity \cite{gao2024scaling}.

-\textbf{Remark.} Although the theorem is formulated with a uniform scalar threshold \(\tau\), it extends directly to a coordinate-wise threshold vector \(\pmb \tau\), with the squeeze condition and proof remaining unaffected.
-This generalization enlarges the feasible interval when activation magnitudes differ, thereby strengthening support separation and the robustness of atom identification.
+\begin{remark*} Although the theorem is stated for a uniform scalar threshold \(\tau\), it extends directly to a coordinate-wise threshold vector \(\bm \tau\), without affecting the squeeze condition or the proof.
+This generalization enlarges the feasible interval when activation magnitudes differ, thereby improving support separation and the robustness of atom identification. \end{remark*}